Managing waste wisely

 Before you throw unwanted or broken toys in your general waste bin, see if there’s another option.

-- Your local toy library may accept donations of quality toys in good condition.
-There are toy libraries in Subiaco, Cottesloe, Claremont, Cambridge and Nedlands.
+• Your local toy library may accept donations of quality toys in good condition.
+There are toy libraries in Subiaco, Cottesloe, Claremont and Cambridge.

 The West Metro Recycling Centre accepts the following kids’ items for reuse (for free!):